-This story has been updated to reflect that the project already has an MI, which stands for Municipal Improvement, from the Board of Selectmen.
+This story has been updated to reflect that the project already has an approval for MI, which stands for Municipal Improvement, from the Board of Selectmen.

 A pre-application has been submitted by Greenwich’s Housing Authority, recently rebranded “Greenwich Communities,” to Greenwich Planning & Zoning to construct 52 senior independent living apartments at 71 Vinci Drive.